pallene-lang/pallene/doc/manual.md

 ### Strings

 Pallene also has a `string` type, for Lua strings.
-The syntax for string literals is the same as in Lua You can use single quotes, double quotes, or `[[`.
+The syntax for string literals is the same as in Lua.
+You can use single quotes, double quotes, or `[[`.

 The primitive operators that operate on strings are the concatenation operator `..`,  the length operator `#`, and the comparison operators (`==`, `~=`, `<`, `>`, `<=`, `>=`).